Show All Answers

 Your property may have been reassessed because of a change in ownership or completion of new construction (Supplemental).
 You must file an “Application for Changed Assessment” within 60 days of the mailing of the supplemental notice.

-Applications are in the Clerk of the Board’s office or you may download an application (PDF) online.
+Applications are in the Clerk of the Board’s office or you may apply online.
 The term of office for members is three years and one year for alternate members.

 The applicant must meet one of the following requirements: